Montana abortion proposal met with preemptive lawsuit

 The speaker’s father, Republican Sen. Keith Regier, is also sponsoring legislation seeking to overturn the 1999 Supreme Court ruling.
 That bill has passed the Senate and is scheduled for a second-reading vote in the House on Wednesday.

-Legislative attorneys said both bills could have potential constitutional conformity issues.
+Legislative attorneys said both bills could have potential problems in conforming with the state’s constitution.

 Planned Parenthood’s complaint, filed in state court in Helena, names the state of Montana and its health department as defendants.
 Attorney General Austin Knudsen’s office did not immediately respond to an email seeking comment.